purpleax/webscrapetopdf/README.md

 # Web Crawler and PDF Exporter

 A Python script that crawls a website from a given starting URL, saves each page as a PDF, and optionally combines all PDFs into a single document.
 This script is especially useful for creating offline versions of documentation sites or other structured content.
+Additionally, it can now detect and download PDF files linked within the target website.

 ## Features

 -   Crawls a website, following internal links up to a specified depth.
 -   Saves each crawled page as a PDF using Headless Chrome.
--   Optionally combines all PDFs into a single file.
+-   Optionally combines all saved pages into a single PDF document.
--   Includes detailed debug messages with timestamps, HTTP status codes, and save confirmations.
+-   Detects and downloads any PDF files linked on pages (optional).
+-   Can operate in PDF-only mode to download only PDF files linked on the target domain.

 ## Prerequisites